Creative-Olympics/.github/profile/README.md

 <p>
 <b>🌐 Website</b><br>
 &emsp;On which there will be all info about the event, how to participate, the scores and schedule, partenaires and donation system.
-Currently leaded by **Neïl**
+Currently leaded by <b>Neïl</b>
 </p>

 <p>
 <b>☁️ Network</b><br>
 &emsp;This part allow to have a single endpoint to syncronize the website, the discord bot and the minecraft plugins.
-Currently leaded by **Neïl**
+Currently leaded by <b>Neïl</b>
 </p>

 <p>
 <b>🤖 Discord bot</b><br>
 &emsp;This bot will allow to share news on the discord server, manage teams and make cross-plateform moderation.
-Currently leaded by **Z_runner**
+Currently leaded by <b>Z_runner</b>
 </p>

 <p>
 <b>🔌 Minecraft plugin</b><br>
 &emsp;Plugins will be necessary to manage the event contests.
 If public plugins exist and satisfy our needs like UHCore, we will use them, otherwise, we have to develop our custom plugins.
-Currently leaded by **Syl2010**
+Currently leaded by <b>Syl2010</b>
 </p>

 <p>